This article first appeared in Issue 200 and it

 issue 12 the

-residents.
-Less than a year later the Old Masters was open and Juan
+42 local residents.
+Less than a year later the Old Masters was open

-had become a regular advertiser supporting The Chronicle, as he still
+and Juan had become a regular advertiser supporting The Chronicle, as

 Issue 12 also contained the news that Aston Abbotts had won the